This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Safe Handling Techniques

-- Move slowly to prevent startling it.
+- Move slowly to avoid startling or stressing your pet.

 Avoiding Handling After Feeding